Process for Obtaining a Thai Tourist Visa, Non-B Visa and Work Permit

 • Flight No

-Registration Guide for the 7-Module Training Curriculum
+Comprehensive Registration Guide for the 7-Module Teacher Training Curriculum

-Step 1: Obtain Your ID Number
+Step 1: Get Your khurusapha ID Number

 Step 2: Register on the Secretariat of the Teachers Council Website